The Paul Carrington Chapter’s Veterans program focuses on three areas:

 The War Service Medal and Military Service Medal have equivalent precedence.
 However, Compatriots who qualify for the War Service Medal should wear the War Service Medal.
 A Compatriot may not wear both the Military Service Medal and the War Service Medal.

-Military Service Medalmilitary-service-medal`
+Military Service Medal

 The Military Service Medal requires proof of service before presentation Proof of service, in the form of a copy of the member’s discharge (or other U.S. or Allied Government proof in the case of a member in active service), must be provided to the Chapter secretary before the Medal can be purchased and/or worn.
 Such proof must show that the Compatriot served, or is serving, honorably in: